Ummi Nazeera: Career

-She made a name for herself in the Malaysian acting scene through her role in the acclaimed 2009 TV3 drama series Nur Kasih.
+Ummi Nazeera made a name for herself in the Malaysian acting scene through her role in the 2009 TV3 drama series Nur Kasih.
 She worked alongside a talented cast of actors, including Remy Ishak, Tiz Zaqyah, and Fizz Fairuz, until broadcasting ended at the end of March of that year.
-The following year, she further cemented her reputation by appearing in the hit 2010 comedy film Hantu Kak Limah Balik Rumah, produced by Tayangan Unggul.
+The following year, she appeared in the hit 2010 comedy film Hantu Kak Limah Balik Rumah, produced by Tayangan Unggul.

 Personal life

-On 23 July 2017, Ummi married Dr. Mohd Izzar Anwari Abdul Khani, a doctor from Kuala Lumpur, in a ceremony at approximately 10.45 a.m. at the residence of her uncle, Datuk Aziz Mat Akhir, in the neighbourhood of Bukit Tunku.
-Initially, the couple was said to be getting married on 3 August 2017 but the date was brought forward to 23 July at the request of the family.
+On 23 July 2017, Ummi married Dr. Mohd Izzar Anwari Abdul Khani, a doctor from Kuala Lumpur, in a ceremony at approximately 10:45 a.m. at the residence of her uncle, Datuk Aziz Mat Akhir, in the Bukit Tunku neighbourhood.
+Initially, the couple was expected to marry on 3 August 2017 but the date was brought forward to 23 July at the request of the family.

 On 22 August 2018, she gave birth to her first child, a daughter named Ayra Aneesah.

 Her father, Zainul Abidin Mat Akhir, died on 27 November 2020 due to chronic health problems.

 On 1 June 2021, she gave to birth to her second daughter, Aysha Arsylia.